sourcegraph/deploy-sourcegraph/README.md

 1. Clone this repository.

+1. Copy the contents of `conf.default.yaml` to a file named `conf.yaml`.

 1. Set the appropriate value for `opsconf.storageClass.create` in `conf.yaml`.
 If this field is set to something other than `none`, a value must be specified for `opsconf.storageClass.zone`, too.
 This configures [Dynamic Volume Provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) in the